 1. Rate, Power, and Thickness Values.
 These are the current values of the three most important process data and their units.
-These values are displayed on the LCD display consecutively in text (touch indicated area) or graphically (menu change) and simultaneously on the first STATUS screen in large format.
+These values are displayed on the LED displays in large format.
 They are also shown on the first line of the main menu screen.
-When max power is reached: the text PWR% will alternate with [MAX!] (on MAIN menu) and on other various LCD displayed screens.
+If you choose to review any data items on other screens, this information will always be present on the LED displays.
+When max power is reached: the text PWR% will alternate with [MAX!] (on MAIN menu) and the LED display section showing power will blink.